-Non-Catholic Students are expected to participate in school religious experiences and to attend religion classes which are assessed as academic subjects.
-Non-Catholic students shall be considered an integral member of the student body, expected and required to participate in all aspects of the school program.
+Non-Catholic Students Non-Catholic students shall be considered integral members of the student body, expected and required to participate in all aspects of the school program.

-- 1. Non-Catholic students are required to attend and participate in religion classes.
-Teachers will be sensitive to the student's ability to understand and be respectful of his/her personal religious convictions. - 2.
-Non-Catholic students shall be required to be present for Mass and other religious services.
-They are not required to actively participate in such services, but are invited and encouraged to do so to the extent they desire.
-In accordance with the teachings of the Catholic Church, non-Catholic students are not permitted to receive communion or other sacraments.
+- Non-Catholic students are required to attend and participate in religion classes.
+Teachers will be sensitive to the student's ability to understand and be respectful of his/her personal religious convictions. - Non-Catholic students shall be required to be present for Mass and other religious services.
+They are not required to actively participate in such services, but are invited and encouraged to do so to the extent they are able.
+In accordance with the teachings of the Catholic Church, non-Catholic students are not permitted to receive Communion.